WyattRuttle/OpenSourceThinClient/index.md

 * [Rufus](https://rufus.ie/en/)
 * [OSTC ISO File](https://drive.google.com/file/d/1-OPYNKlGj93tYqQ7Cx7UUDcsYO2PVKAh/view?usp=sharing)
 ### What is a bootable USB stick with persistent storage?
-A bootable USB with persistent storage is a USB drive that will boot up an OS and will contain the files from the last time it is used.
-The actions performed while using the OS will be save to the USB and can be accessed again the next time the USB is used.
+A bootable USB with persistent storage is a USB drive that will boot up an OS and will retain the files and changes from the last time it is used.
+The actions performed while using the OS will be save to the USB and can be accessed again the next time the USB is booted.
 ### How does this fit into our project?
 A bootable USB with persistent storage will be the vector for creating our thin client.
-Whenever a PC is to be used as a thin client, the USB will be plugged in, ran via the BIOS, and our custom Xubuntu OS will boot up into our menu.
-The bootable USB we create will need persistent storage so that when we start up our machine it opens to our kiosk-like version of Xubuntu.
+Whenever a PC is to be used as a thin client, the USB will be plugged in, initialized via the BIOS, and our custom Xubuntu OS will boot up and automaically open the menu.
+The bootable USB will need persistent storage so that when changes are made in the OS by a user, they are not lost upon reboot.
 ### Process (creating from Windows)
 * Install and open [Rufus](https://rufus.ie/en/#)
-* Select the Ubuntu ISO file
+* Select the Xubuntu ISO file
 * Write the ISO
-* Change settings so that "Persistent partition size" is at least 6 GBs
+* Change settings so that "Persistent partition size" is at least 30% of your USB capacity
 ![Rufus Settings](https://github.com/WyattRuttle/OpenSourceThinClient/blob/main/RufusSettings.PNG?raw=true)
 * boot from USB via BIOS
 ## How did we create the OS?
-The OS is a traditional Kiosk setup that boots into a custom YAD script.
+The OS is a lightweight setup that boots a custom YAD script designed by our team.
 Here are the steps in order:
-1. Download Xubuntu Core and delete all unneccessary files
+1. Download Xubuntu Core and delete all unneccessary files.
-2. Download required software for the menu
+2. Download required packages and dependances for scripts to run.
-3. Download the menu script
+3. Download the menu script from github.
-4. Create a user that auto logs in
+4. Create a user that auto logs in.
-5. Make a script that runs on boot to open the menu and hide the rest of the desktop.
-### What is a Kiosk?
-A kiosk is a full-screen application running on a secure/low privilege device, with the sole purpose of providing one specific function.
-### How does this fit our project?
-For this project we are modifying Xubuntu into a kiosk a using the iso on live boot persistent USB.
-Xubuntu Kiosk will make the image on our flash drive become more secure, low privelege, and will display our four option menu on start.
-Most Kiosks made using Xubuntu boot into a modified chromium browser that then display the information.
-This is because most kiosk are used for customers to see maps, fill out forms, and perform simple tasks.
-To make this work for our project, our kiosk will not boot into chromium.
-Our kiosk will boot into our custom YAD menu that displays our four programs and allows the user to then RDP into another machine.
-### Kiosk Creation Process
-1. Create user named "kiosk"
-2. Install applications for menu:
-* YAD
-* Remmina
-* X2Go
-* XRPA
-* WireGuard
+5. Configure XFE to automatically open our menu after the desktop has loaded on boot.

+We created a bash script to install all of the packages and dependcies automatically when executed:
 ```
-# Get required software
+# Update before installing packages
 sudo apt-get update -y

 # Install YAD